 Create a Contact Form with Next.js Server Actions

 Web3Forms is a popular choice among developers to create a working contact form for their websites.
-With the latest release of Next.js Server Actions, it's now easier to create a contact form with Web3Forms.
-Here's how to do it.
+This is an example of how to create a contact form with Next.js Server Actions and Web3Forms.
+But it is not recommended for most of our users.
+We suggest you to use the client side method.
+This is only for Paid Plan users.

 What is Next.js Server Actions?